imsudip45/Thrill-Binge/README.md

-# Movie Database Project
+# ThrillBinge

-A full-stack web application for browsing and searching movies, built with Next.js and Django.
+A full-stack web application for discovering, browsing and streaming movies, built with Next.js and Django.

 ## Features